renebarto/baremetal/doc/05-console-uart1.md

 87:
 ```

-- Line 47: The register `cnthctl_el2` (Counter-timer Hypervisor Control register, see [ARM architecture registers](cpu/ARM-architecture-registers.pdf), page 223) is read.
-In short
+- Line 47: The register `cnthctl_el2` (Counter-timer Hypervisor Control register, see [ARM architecture registers](cpu/ARM-architecture-registers.pdf), page 224) is read.
 - Line 48: The two lower bits (bit 0 and 1) are set on this value.
-In short this means the bits `EL0VCTEN` and `EL0CTEN` are set, which allows code in EL0 and EL1 to access the timer frequency and physical and vistual timer counter  registers wihout access being trapped.
+In short this means the bits `EL0VCTEN` and `EL0CTEN` are set, which allows code in EL0 and EL1 to access the timer frequency and physical and virtual timer counter registers without access being trapped.
 - Line 49: The new value is written to the `cnthctl_el2` register
 - Line 50: The register `cntvoff_el2` (Counter-timer Virtual Offset register, see [ARM architecture registers](cpu/ARM-architecture-registers.pdf), page 339) is set to 0.
 The term `xzr` points to the virtual zero register, which can be wzr (32 bits) or xzr (64 bits).